‘Mighty whiteboard of truth’: The weapon Rep. Katie Porter used to school a pharma exec — and plenty others

 Alles could hardly get his answer out before Porter scribbled more math on the board.
 That multimillion figure — his total compensation in 2017 — was already 200 times the average income in the United States, the congresswoman pointed out.
 It got even larger, she said, after Celgene needlessly tripled the cost of a cancer medication, thus securing himself hefty bonuses in return.

-“Isn’t that right, Mr. Alles?" she asked him.
-“If you hadn’t increased the price ... you wouldn’t have gotten your bonus.”
+“Isn’t that right, Mr. Alles?” she asked him.
+“If you hadn’t increased the price, … you wouldn’t have gotten your bonus.”

 As of early Thursday, Porter’s rapid-fire interrogation had been viewed more than 15 million times on Twitter — the latest in a long list of her viral cross-examinations meant to draw the public to some hidden machination of Washington or corporate America.

-Yet in the past two years, these stunning exchanges at Congressional hearings have themselves gained plenty of attention beyond Capitol Hill — especially when Porter pulls out what one person on Twitter dubbed “her mighty whiteboard of truth."
+Yet in the past two years, these stunning exchanges at congressional hearings have themselves gained plenty of attention beyond Capitol Hill — especially when Porter pulls out what one person on Twitter dubbed “her mighty whiteboard of truth.”

 By now, the scene is familiar, if never less enthralling: Porter leans into the microphone by her seat in a hearing room.
 She turns to the board on her left to scribble some numbers.
 And then, she begins pelting questions at a powerful man in front of her.